 If you can, introduce a few boredom busters to the coop.
 A bit of scratch grain, like our non-GMO blend, goes a long way, as do chicken toys like chicken swings and hanging heads of lettuce.

 It is also a good idea to make sure your chickens have access to enough hours per day of bright light.
 Sometimes free-range chickens engage in more feather picking when they are deprived of natural sunlight.
 While you don’t need to introduce excessive light or a heat source to the chicken coop, an ample supply of light (red light is best) can be helpful.

 You may also want to add some relaxing herbs, like these, to your nesting boxes.
 This may help calm down broody hens and make egg laying a bit less stressful for everyone!

 5. Introduce New Birds at the Right Time

 If you plan on adding new chickens to the coop, don’t do so willy nilly.
 Ideally, all of your flock mates should be around the same age – when they grow up together, the pecking order will be established more naturally and you shouldn’t have to worry about bullying later on.

 However, if you must introduce new chickens later on, do so with caution.
-The best way to introduce new birds is to put them in the coop at night, when all the flock mates are sleepy and on the roost.
-Although the birds will notice each other in the morning, they’ll be much less likely to be aggressive (although you can expect some shenanigans as the pecking order gets sorted out).
+One way to introduce new birds is to put them in the coop at night, when all the flock mates are sleepy and on the roost.
+Although the birds will notice each other in the morning, they’ll be much less likely to be aggressive.
+Although you can expect some shenanigans as the pecking order gets sorted out.